hanhanname/rx-file/README.md

 I started with yaml, which is nice in that it has a solid implementation, reads and writes, handles arbitrary objects, handles graphs and is a sort of readable text format.

 But the "sort of" started to get to me, because

 - 1) it's way to verbose (long files, object groups over many pages) and
 - 2) does not allow for (easy) ordering.
+- 3) has no concept of dumping only parts of an object

 To fix this i started on Sof, with an eye to expand it.